1 year full-time

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You will be assessed via a combination of exams, coursework, presentations and reports.

 This course provides a route into industries which utilise wireless sensor network applications, ranging from smart buildings, warehouses, traffic monitoring, patient monitoring, industry 4.0 and the internet of things.
-After graduating from this MSc, you will be significantly more attractive to a wider range of employers due to a more comprehensive portfolio, experience from running and managing a team project, and system integration skills.
-Skills you will gain which will make you more attractive to employer include
+Over the course of the MSc, you'll develop a comprehensive portfolio, experience from running and managing a team project, and system integration skills, all of which will help you stand out to a wide range of employers.

 Get in touch if you have any questions